MiguelMachado-dev/adventofcode-2019/README.md

 | Day                                                                                                                                                               | Part One | Part Two |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------: | :------: |
 | ✔ [Day 1: The Tyranny of the Rocket Equation](https://github.com/mmCodingjs/adventofcode-2019/tree/master/Day%201%20The%20Tyranny%20of%20the%20Rocket%20Equation) |    🌟    |    🌟    |

+## Running Tests

+Each day contains its own set of tests.
+To run them type `npm test`.